Toufool/AutoSplit/README.md

 - Microsoft Visual C++ 14.0 or greater may be required to build the executable.
 Get it with [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 - Node is optional, but required for complete linting (using Pyright).
-- Read [requirements.txt](/scripts/requirements.txt) for information on how to install, run and build the python code
+- Read [requirements.txt](/scripts/requirements.txt) for more information on how to install, run and build the python code
   - Run `.\scripts\install.bat` to install all dependencies
-  - Run the app directly with `py .\src\AutoSplit.py [--auto-controlled]`
+  - Run the app directly with `.\scripts\start.bat [--auto-controlled]`
   - Run `.\scripts\build.bat` to build an executable
 - Recompile resources after modifications by running `.\scripts\compile_resources.bat`